-You won't have to deal with the headache of shipping or manage inventory of any sort since the delivery is digital.
+You won’t have to deal with the headache of shipping or managing inventory of any sort since the delivery is digital.

 Often these are instant downloads like the PDF books you come across online.
 For finding products, ClickBank is a decent marketplace.

-Everything on the website comes with a 60-day money back guarantee so you'll never face any challenges in case someone requests a refund.
+Everything on the website comes with a 60-day money-back guarantee so you’ll never face any challenges if someone requests a refund.

 The platform hosts thousands of digital products, which are all readily available for you to promote.

-As soon as you land on the website, you should notice a list of categories which should look like the image you see to the right.
+As soon as you land on the website, you should notice a list of categories that should look like the image you see to the right.